Michigan plans dedicated road lanes for autonomous vehicles

 Eventually, autonomous buses and shuttles would run along the Interstate 94 corridor, linking the University of Michigan to Detroit Metropolitan Airport and the city’s downtown.

-Gov. Gretchen Whitmer and other state officials were scheduled to announce the project Thursday afternoon at a former railroad station being renovated by Ford to house its autonomous vehicle operations in downtown Detroit.
-Ford is among nine autonomous vehicle and auto companies on an advisory board for the project.

-Much of the project would be bankrolled by companies funded by Google parent Alphabet Inc., which hopes to make money by duplicating the technology for other large metro areas.
+Much of the project will be bankrolled by companies funded by Google parent Alphabet Inc., which hopes to make money by duplicating the technology for other large metro areas.

 The project is being led by a company called Cavnue, which will start the study by running autonomous vehicles with human backup drivers along I-94 and U.S. 12 to collect data.

-Jonathan Winer, co-CEO of an Alphabet-funded company called Sidewalk Infrastructure Partners, which owns Cavnue, said at first self-driving buses would use the lanes.
-They would be similar to dedicated rapid transit lanes in other cities.
-Eventually, smaller shuttles would be added, as well as autonomous freight trucks and even personal vehicles that have enough automation to qualify.
+Jonathan Winer, co-CEO of an Alphabet-funded company called Sidewalk Infrastructure Partners, which owns Cavnue, said at first self-driving buses would use the lanes, which would be similar to dedicated rapid transit lanes in other cities.
+Eventually, smaller shuttles would be added, as well as autonomous freight trucks and even qualified automated personal vehicles.

 The vehicles would all be linked to a central computer system and would share data from sensors along the roadway and from other vehicles, coordinating their speeds and allowing them to travel faster than regular traffic, Winer said.